France's biggest wildfire of the summer has eclipsed the size of Paris and is still spreading

 The fire, which has burned 13,000 hectares (32,000 acres), remained ‘’very active'' on Wednesday, the local administration said in a statement.
 The weather was hot, dry and windy, making it difficult for firefighters to contain the blaze.

-One person died in their home, nine others were injured, including seven firefighters, and at least one person was missing, the statement said.
+One person died in their home, and at least 13 others were injured, including 11 firefighters, local authorities said.
+One person who was initially described as missing has been located and is safe.

 Jacques Piraux, mayor of the village of Jonquières, said all residents have been evacuated.